OffchainLabs/arbitrum-sdk/README.md

 ### Bridge A Standard Token

-Bridging new a token to L2 (i.e., deploying a new token contract) through the standard gateway is done by simply depositing a token that hasn't yet been bridged.
+Bridging a new token to L2 (i.e., deploying a new token contract) through the standard gateway is done by simply depositing a token that hasn't yet been bridged.
 This repo includes a script to trigger this initial deposit/deployment:

-1. clone `arbitrum-sdk`
+1. Clone `arbitrum-sdk`

 2. `yarn install` (from root)

-3. Set `PRIVKEY` environmental variable (you can use .env) to the key of the account from which you'll be deploying (account should have some balance of the token you're bridging).
+3. Set `PRIVKEY` environment variable (you can use .env) to the key of the account from which you'll be deploying (account should have some balance of the token you're bridging).

-4. Set MAINNET_RPC environmental variable to L1 RPC endpoint (i.e., https://mainnet.infura.io/v3/my-infura-key)
+4. Set MAINNET_RPC environment variable to L1 RPC endpoint (i.e., https://mainnet.infura.io/v3/my-infura-key)

 5. `yarn bridgeStandardToken`